SahJaiswal/Blog-Website/README.md

-## Blog Website
-End to End django based wesite.

-Sure!
-Here's an example README file for your Django website project:

 # Django Blog Website

 This is a Django-based website that allows users to post, delete, and update blogs.
 Users can also maintain their profiles on the website.
 The project includes a registration system where users can create an account, login, and reset their password through email.